-Known plating systems additionally experience problems in connection with those procedures where bone grafts are placed between vertebral bodies to achieve an interbody fusion which heals by a process called "creeping substitubrae and into the spinal canal in order to engage the strong 30 tion".
-In this process, bone at the interface between the graft and a vertebra is removed by a biological process which involves the production of powerful acids and enzymes, as a prelude to invasion of the interface by living tissue and the deposition, or growth, of new bone.
+Known plating systems additionally experience problems in connection with those procedures where bone grafts are placed between vertebral bodies to achieve an interbody required that the screws passed entirely through the verte- 30 fusion which heals by a process called "creeping substitution".
+In this process, bone at the interface between the graft and a vertebra is removed by a biological process which involves the production of powerful acids and enzymes, as a prelude to invasion of the interface by living tissue and the the lower cervical spine where the vertebrae may be hidden 35 deposition, or growth, of new bone.
 While the plates allow for proper alignment of the vertebrae and their rigid fixation, they can therefore, at the same time unfortunately, hold the vertebrae apart while the resorption phase of the creeping substitution process forms gaps in the bone at the fusion site with the result that the desired fusion does not occur.
-Such vertebral body and into the spinal column.
-Thus, these 40 failure is known as pseudoarthrosis.
-When such a failure occurs, the hardware itself will usually break or become loosened from the spine, thus requiring a further surgical procedure to remove the broken components and another surgical procedure to again attempt fusion.
+Such failure is known as pseudoarthrosis.
+When such a failure occurs, the hardware itself will usually break or become loosened from the spine, thus requiring a further surgical procedure to remove the broken components and another

 In response to the problems described above, a second generation of plating systems has been developed and/or proposed.
 These include a system disclosed in U.S. Pat.
-No. 5,364,399 to Lowery and U.S. Pat.
+Nos.
+5,364,399 to Lowery and U.S. Pat.
 No. 5,423,826 to Morscher, as well as cervical spine locking plating systems offered by SYNTHES Spine, the DANEK ORION plate, the CODMAN SHURTLEFF plate, and the SMITH NEPHEW RICHARDS plate, among others.
 The systems' forming members of this second generation have a number of common properties.
-They are all made of either a titanium alloy formation and propagation in response to drilling.
-55 or pure titanium rather than stainless steel, to minimize adverse tissue reactions and are MRI compatible, which stainless steel is not.
+They are all made of either a titanium alloy or pure titanium rather than stainless steel, to minimize adverse tissue reactions and are MRI compatible, which stainless steel is not.
 The screws and the plates have been given increased thickness in order to achieve increased strength.
 The screws have larger diameters to improve their purchase without requiring that they engage the posterior cortex of the vertebral bodies.
 Some mild longitudinal contouring of the plates is employed to allow for some lordosis, and/or limited transverse contouring to better follow the generally curved aspect of the front of the vertebral bodies.
 Mechanisms are employed for securing the vertebral bone screws to their associated plates in a manner to prevent the screws from backing out.
 While this second generation of plating systems represents a significant improvement over earlier systems, certain existing problems persist, while new problems have been created.